FactomProject/factomd/support/dev/README.md

 All the nodes are set up to log to the provided *Logstash* instances by adding the command line parameters: `-logstash -logurl=logstash:8345` (see the `command` section in the `docker-compose.yml` file.

+All the instances have static IP addresses assigned to them.
+When each of the instances start, they connect to an *nginx* instance provided as one of the services, which serves the list of IP addresses for all the nodes, so that all instances connect to each other.

+The default assignment of IP addresses for *factomd* instances:
+ * *factomd_1* - `10.7.0.1`
+ * *factomd_2* - `10.7.0.2`
+ * *factomd_3* - `10.7.0.3`

+All other services present in the `factomd` docker network have their IPs assigned automatically in `10.7.1.0/24`.

 ### ELK stack